benjystanton/benjystanton.github.io/about.md

 permalink: /about/
 ---

-<p class="lede">My name is Benjy Stanton and I'm one of the lead user experience designers at the Office for National Statistics (ONS).
+<p class="lede">My name is Benjy Stanton and I'm one of the lead interaction designers at the Office for National Statistics (ONS).
 I'm part of the <a href="https://blog.ons.digital/">digital publishing team</a>.</p>

 Previously, I was at [Leadin](http://leadin.co.uk/), a service design agency in Swansea.